 The park is available for rent and/or tours for your special occasion.
 Download our rental brochure for basic information and our rental booklet for pricing and more details.
 Self-guided walking tours may also be downloaded.
 Please contact us at 303-806-0444 or email@example.com for information on reserving Marjorie Park for your event or to schedule a tour.

-For the 2021 season (May – October), the park will be accessible during special events, tours and by appointment only.
+The park is currently accessible during special events, tours and by appointment only.
 This is due to the Fiddler’s Green box office expansion construction project on the property.
 Once completed, MOA will offer regular park hours during which members and visitors may enjoy the park.
 We expect regular hours by late Summer 2022.
 The park also serves as the VIP entrance to Fiddler’s Green Amphitheatre events, so the schedule varies depending on the timing of concerts and special events.
 Please check the Fiddler’s Green Amphitheatre events calendar.
 The park may also be closed to the public for private events.
 It is recommended that visitors call 303-806-0444 before planning a visit to Marjorie Park to check for these events and to schedule a visit.

 Parking and Entry Information